longturn/freeciv21/docs/Contributing/dev-env.rst

 * On Windows, due to the nature of the integration with MSYS2, native compilation and debugging is not supported.
 This is resolved with Visual Studio as the IDE.
-* On MacOS X, KDevelop is still considered experimental.
+* On macOS, KDevelop is still considered experimental.
 Many Mac users use `XCode <https://developer.apple.com/xcode/>`_.

 For the best results, especially if you are editing game code and not just Longturn game rulesets or